 The equipment used is important, but vision, own idea and composition are of course much more important.
-With my old Canon 400D I photographed for a very long time, after which the 70D was purchased with which I have been shooting for 5 years now.
+With my old Canon 400D I photographed for a very long time, after which the 70D was purchased with which I have been shooting for 6 years now.
+Since the beginning of 2023 the Canon 70D has been traded in for a Canon R5.

 Over time I started investing more in good lenses and especially filters.
 For my long exposures I use a 10, 13 or 15 stops filter.
 There are many brands and types.
 All with their own qualities and holders.
 I prefer to use a separate filter holder instead of a screw on ND filter.
 For me it works faster and it’s easier to combine with hard, soft gradient filters for the sky.